 Of course, we’re also noting how good weapons are in Apex Legends’ Arenas mode.
 While the structure of the tier list will largely stay the same, some weapons offer better utility in the 3v3 mode than others, and some are downright bargains for their material cost.

-The Kraber, R-99, and Spitfire are the best weapons in Apex Legends right now.
+The Kraber, R-99, R-301, and Prowler are the best weapons in Apex Legends right now.
 These S-tier weapons are the ones you have to get your hands on.

 Put simply, the Kraber is the best weapon in the game.
 The sniper rifle can only be found in supply drops, and will likely remain there for the entirety of its Apex Legends lifespan.
 However despite its rarity, the damage that the Kraber puts out is lethal.